The vulgar auteur commits to a 13-hour crime drama that trafficks in his most minimalist, cynical sensibilities.

 It isn’t exploitation; that would require some sort of titillation.
 It isn’t thrilling; that would require the promise of some immediate consequence.
 It’s engaging in the minimalist sense, though, as Too Old to Die Young ungulates with stillness and unease to the point where every action seems perched on the edge of purpose without said purpose showing itself.
 As Refn’s version of a Western, it has all the stolid progression such a descriptor would entail.

 However, as a shameless look at a world falling into itself, it can be as hypocritical in its treatment of women as it is mournful in its most disturbing depictions.
 Add in the tangential conflict between Western and Eastern mythologies and it becomes a Rorschach test that can be as much or as little as the viewer wants it to be.
-Too Old to Die Young makes a little go more than one might expect, sticking to the center of its moral compass while plunging south.
+Too Old to Die Young makes little go much longer than one might expect, sticking to the center of its moral compass while plunging south.

 Too Old to Die Young premieres on Amazon Prime Video Friday, June 14th.